fiskaltrust/interface-doc/doc/digital-receipt/digital-receipt-overview.md

 ```

+More examples can be found in our [Postman collection](https://middleware-samples.docs.fiskaltrust.cloud/).

 :::caution

 Please keep in mind that in a real use case, only **one** of the three mentioned ways to inject the link into the receipt request should be used, depending on what fits the POS software's internal flows best.